The LLC is the most popular legal entity to incorporate for new businesses..1 Learn how to make the most of an LLC business entity.

 Not all businesses have a Board of Directors or even officers.
 LLCs, corporations, and some forms of partnership generally create a corporate structure for governance (a board of directors) and management (officers or managers).

-People often serve more than one role so it is important to list officers and directors by role and not by name.
-In the long run, it is also helpful to track terms of service for each role and person.
+Since people serve more than one role, it is important to list officers and directors by role and not by name.
+It is helpful to track terms of service for each role and person.

 Here is the information to track for officers and directors:

-Please note that a person can have two different roles with very different terms of service.
+Please note that a person can have two different roles with different terms of service.

 Ownership